scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 To fulfil these purposes, the MAC for the Hop Field of AS<sub>i</sub> includes both the components of the current Hop Field HF<sub>i</sub> and an aggregation of the path segment identifier and all preceding Hop Fields/entries in the path segment.
 The aggregation is a 16-bit XOR-sum of the path segment identifier and the Hop Field MACs.

-When originating a path segment construction beacon PCB in the control plane, a core AS chooses a random 16-bit value as segment identifier `SegID` for the path segment and includes it in the PCB's `Segment Info` component.
+When originating a PCB in the control plane, a core AS chooses a random 16-bit value as segment identifier `SegID` for the path segment and includes it in the PCB's `Segment Info` component.
 In the control plane, each AS<sub>i</sub> on the path segment computes the MAC for the current HF<sub>i</sub>, based on the value of `SegID` and the MACs of the preceding hop entries.
 Here, the full XOR-sum is computed explicitly.

 For high-speed packet processing in the data plane, computing even cheap operations such as the XOR-sum over a variable number of inputs is complicated, in particular for hardware router implementations.
 To avoid this overhead for the MAC chaining in path authorization in the data plane, the XOR-sum is tracked incrementally for each of the path segments in a path as a separate, updatable Accumulator Field `Acc`.
 Routers update `Acc` by adding/subtracting only a single 16-bit value each.